Samuel Hall (inventor)

 Samuel Hall (baptised 1782 – 21 November 1863) was an English inventor and engineer.

 Life

-Hall was the second son of Robert Hall, cotton manufacturer and bleacher, of Basford, Nottingham, where he was baptised on 17 March 1782.
+Hall was the eldest son of Robert Hall, a cotton manufacturer and bleacher, of Basford, Nottingham, where he was baptised on 17 March 1782.
 He was an elder brother of Marshall Hall, the physiologist.
 He took out patents in 1817 and 1823 for "gassing" lace and net, which consisted in passing the fabric rapidly through a row of gas flames, all the loose fibres being thus removed without damage to the lace.
 The process exercised an important influence upon the lace trade of Nottingham.
 It brought much wealth to the inventor, but he unfortunately dissipated his fortune in bringing out other inventions.

+Urban planner

+In 1825, taking advantage of a sale of land to the north of Nottingham in Sherwood — then a hamlet — Hall laid out the grid street pattern to the north-east of Mansfield Road, including Hall Street and Marshall Street, the latter named after his brother, Marshall.